rrDumpTruck/Obsidian.Vault/Working Title, a Personal Journal.md

 I have been smoking THC again for about two months after quitting for nearly four to find a new job.
 I can't tell if I feel bad because of the drug or if I feel bad because I think I should feel bad about it.
 I'm certain I need to stop though, at least for a while.
 According to the internet it takes three to four weeks to feel the effects of a full detox.
 I am going to write a full journal entry about the experience throughout the four weeks.
 It will start when I have finished the last of my supply.
-Dependant on the outcome of the detox I will quit forever or only occasionally partake.
+Dependent on the outcome of the detox I will quit forever or only occasionally partake.
 This will make me a better person, so long as I find the skills to cope with the loss of a vice such as this.

+---

+1/13/24

+Execute, Execute, Execute.

+My anger and sadness have been growing at an alarming rate.

+Its time to start the purge.

+Fear and the engagement of new ideas.

+Follow through is a thing that I lack in some aspects of my life.